UncleSam1966/VipAccess_GUI/README.md

 		~/.local/share/icons/VipAccess.png

-Remember to replace the ~ with /home/yourusername in the above executable script and the .desktop files.
+Remember to replace the ~ with /home/yourusername in the above executable script and the .desktop file.

 ## Finally install the application